 Yoon-Young Hur is a ceramic artist based in Seoul and New York.
-Inspired by the full breadth of Korean ceramic history, from ancient earthenware to the white porcelain of the Joseon dynasty, her pieces, fired by hand in Seoul, both preserve and reinterpret this cultural heritage.
+Inspired by the full breadth of Korean ceramic history, from ancient earthenware to the white porcelain of the Joseon dynasty, her pieces both preserve and reinterpret this cultural heritage.

 Hur studied fine art at the School of The Art Institute of Chicago, and went on to study architecture at The Irwin S. Chanin School of Architecture at Cooper Union.
-Her approach to design, process and practice is grounded in these disciplines: “My education in art and architecture has become part of me,” she says.
-“In that sense, it is inseparable from my art practice.”
-Consequently, to fully consider an artwork’s setting deeply inspires her, and is a crucial consideration in her practice.
+Her approach to design and process is grounded in these disciplines; consequently, the setting of an artwork deeply inspires her, and is a crucial consideration in her practice.